Join us for “Soup for the Soul”

 - 68 percent report making choices between paying for food and medicine

-In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
+In accordance with federal law and U.S. Department of Agriculture policy, Groton Community Meals does not discriminate on the basis of race, color, national origin, sex, age, religion, political beliefs, or disability.
 (Not all prohibited bases apply to all programs.)